IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Throwing Stars are now longer summoned by the Ninja Stash, they were already very strong on their own

--Added Phalanx and Reflex Potions, they enchance shields via the original ideas sheet
+-Added Phalanx and Reflex Potions, they enchance shields via the original ideas sheet, added Main Sequence Staff and Super Star Thrower, added Void Em'Bracers

--Phaethon's final phase was updated: he launches 5 tethers in the final phase and starts shooting spinning shoots and lasers at the remaining tethers and the player as he loses his tethers

 -Added Liquidation Hopper, updated visuals on the chest hopper to adapt to light

+-Phaethon's final phase was updated: he launches 5 tethers in the final phase and starts shooting spinning shoots and lasers at the remaining tethers and the player as he loses his tethers, removed debug text

+-Aura Borealis Staff now also boosts mana regen

+-Updated Hellion's Snowballs to be a custom projectile that doesn't cheap hit, during the warm up period of her special moves that force you into a ring, you are teleported below the ring's center with 2.5 second of invincibility instead of stoned

+-Cratrosity Music box properly added, Cratrosity has been given a larger hitbox that can take damage, but deal no damage (core cannot be damaged directly now)

+-Added the Magatsu Armor

+-Nerfed Crystal Comet: (Cata ain't gonna like this one)